lopentu/nlp_web/assignments/ptt-crawler/README.md

 positional arguments:
 -a boards=BOARDS                          ptt board name (e.g. Soft_Job)
--a index_from=NUMBER -a index_to=NUMBER   html index number from a ptt board -a scrap_all                              scrap all posts if true -a since=YEAR                             scrap all posts from a given year -a data_dir=PATH                          output file path (default: ./data) -a ip_cache=BOOLEAN                       enable redis service to cache ip if true
+-a index_from=NUMBER -a index_to=NUMBER   html index number from a ptt board -a scrap_all=BOOLEAN                      scrap all posts if true -a since=YEAR                             scrap all posts from a given year -a data_dir=PATH                          output file path (default: ./data) -a ip_cache=BOOLEAN                       enable redis service to cache ip if true